duburcqa/jiminy/docs/spec/src/tlmc_format_specification.md

 HDF5 telemetry log format (TLMC)
 ================================

 This file describes the content of the so-called `tlmc` format. `tlmc` stands for compressed telemetry: it is simply a standard [HDF5](https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5) file with compression enabled, that can be opened with any HDF5 reader.
 This document specifies the organization of data in this file.
+The examples in this document are made using the Python `h5py` library ;

 The telemetry of the robot outputs two different types of object: constants and variables.
 They must have a unique name and can have various basic types.
 Constants are (key, value) pairs and variables consists of two time series: one for time, one for values.
 Unlike constants, variables can have metadata associated to them.